ShadowCurse/pirate_jam_16/DESIGN.md

 ## Player experience

 The whole game happens at a pool table.
 There is only 1 game to play.
 Players take turns and can hit any single ball assigned to them.
 Additionally players can buy cue/ball upgrades from the shop in order to deal more damage to the opponent or heal their balls.
 Players need to apply strategy and learn shop items effects in order to have more chances of winning.

 ## Platform

-The game is developed on Linux, but also capable of running in the Web.
+The game is developed on Linux, but also capable of running on the Web.

 # Development Software

-- Game is build from scratch and uses software renderering.
+- Game is built from scratch with a custom software renderer
 - Aseprite for 2D textures
-- Audacity for soundtrack conversions.
+- Audacity for soundtrack conversions

 ## Genre